IBSim/VirtualLab/docs/source/examples.rst

 In this instance, only the simulation geometry (hole radii) will differ between 'ParametricSim1' and 'ParametricSim2'.

-The *Name* for each simulation is written at the top of its *xterm* window to differentiate between them.

 The results for both simulations will be opened in **ParaVis**.
 The results will be prefixed with the simulation name for clarity.

 .. admonition:: Action